ngasull/well-auction/README.md

 * Check items visually, with inventory-like window.
 * Buy items, visually.
 * Seller notification on each of his sales.
-* **Translatable**.
+* **Localizable**.
 Don't hesitate to send here your translated configuration file in your language!
 * DB storage from your bukkit server's configuration.

 ### Basic use case